Home Page: ordering info., policies, satisfaction guarnteed, e-mail, etc.

 $15.00

-US-13 Florida Palms generic poker chips have these in red, blue, yellow, and dark brown.
-Very nice condition, save the yellows (worn) and blues (nice surface, but faded on edges).........Shipped 1925 to H. C. Evans, Chicago.
+US-13 Florida Palms generic poker chips have these in red, dark blue, yellow, and dark brown.
+OK-decent used condition. .... .....Shipped 1925 to H. C. Evans, Chicago.
 This is a generic chip, used for private poker games, and since they came in so many colors, they were probably used in illegal clubs for roulette and other table games. $9.00

 US-46 Green Mill Inn, Aribi,